 - · Walk or jog with a friend, not alone. - Utilize well-lit areas and avoid isolated areas. - Plan your jogging or walking route. - · Know your limits on dates and communicate them to your partner. - Know your limits with alcohol and do not accept drinks from others. - Tell a friend where you are going and when you will return. - · Carry a whistle or noise maker.
-Do not be afraid to scream if you need help. - · Use a help phone or raise the hood and stay in your car if it breaks down.
+Do not be afraid to scream if you need help. - · Call UPD Dispatch (601.266.4986), raise the hood, and stay in your car if it breaks down.
 If people stop to assist, ask them to call the police. - Be aware of your surroundings. - Know the locations of code blue emergency phones.